MakeSchool-Tutorials/Makestagram-Swift-V3/P24-Social-Login/content.md

 Whew!
 That was a lot of setup and configuration.

-We've now successfully implemented the functionality for Facebook and Google authentication with FirebaseAuthUI.
+We've now successfully implemented the functionality for Facebook and Google authentication with FirebaseUI.
 Providing 3rd party authentication for are users makes it easier for them to log in without having to remember their credentials.

 If you're looking for more control and customization of the UI, you can implement your own custom UI while using Firebase authentication with Facebook and Google.
 You can look into the documentation of how to do that here: